tmaquaponics/tmaquaponics.github.io/_posts/2025-02-10-filtration.md

 -

-Manufacturers tend to combine different media to provide the three types of filtration into a single product.
+Manufacturers tend to combine different media to provide the three stages of filtration into a single product.
 The following is a small list of the different types of filters you can find on the market.

 **Undergravel filter**